-The proposed rule would expand the category of U.S. investors with which a
+The proposed rule would expand the category of U.S. investors with which a investor standard is well known to the financial community.
+Section 3(a)(54)(A) defines a "qualified investor" as:

 The proposed rule would give the term "qualified investor" the same meaning as set forth in Section 3(a)(54) of the Exchange Act.49 The qualified